 Think2Sing: Orchestrating Structured Motion Subtitles for Singing-Driven 3D Head Animation

-1South China University of Technology, 2The Hong Kong Polytechnic University, 3Guangdong Engineering Center for Large Model and GenAI Technology, 4Guangdong Provincial Key Lab of Computational Intelligence and Cyberspace Information, 5Singapore Management University
+1South China University of Technology, 2The Hong Kong Polytechnic University, 3Guangdong Engineering Center for Large Model and GenAI Technology, 4State Key Laboratory of Subtropical Building and Urban Science, 5Ministry of Education Key Laboratory of Big Data and Intelligent Robot, 6Singapore Management University

 Best viewed with audio 🎧